Charges are applicable for new, additional, lost, stolen, old, dirty or damaged containers.

 Why the council has introduced charges

 The council spends approximately £165,000 each year on the provision of waste containers and this cost is increasing.
 Due to a significant reduction in central government funding the council can no longer afford to provide new or replacement containers entirely at its own cost.
 Section 93 of the Local Government Act 2003 (LGA) allows Councils to charge for discretionary services such as the provision of containers.

 Approximately 13.5% of the proportion of your council tax received by Warwick District Council goes towards the collection of your refuse and recycling.
-For a Band D property this works out at about 36p per week.
+For a Band D property this works out at about 42p per week.
 This does not cover the cost of the actual containers.

 Missing, vandalised or stolen containers